 Believe me it is easy peasy!
 Some say that it’s all in your head.
 One of my dear friends always says “Think High” or “Think Low” whenever we need to hit high notes or low notes.

-Although these little tricks work like 20%, We absolutely need to rely on exercises for low (warm-ups, drills) to instruct our vocal cords to bend the way we want them to.
+Although these little tricks work like 20%, we absolutely need to rely on Vocal Exercises for Low Notes to instruct our vocal cords to bend the way we want them to.

 Before we get into those exercises, let me paint you a simple picture about Vocal Range.